dickhardt/hardt-xauth-protocol/draft-hardt-xauth-protocol.md

 This draft derives many of its concepts from Justin Richer's Transactional Authorization draft {{TxAuth}}.

-Additional thanks to Justin Richer for his strong critique of earlier drafts.
+Additional thanks to Justin Richer and Annabelle Richard Backman for their strong critique of earlier drafts.

 # IANA Considerations